 1. Privacy Statement

 (a) This policy outlines the Centre of Decommissioning Australia Limited’s (CODA) approach to protecting the privacy of its customers, consultants, and business contacts.
 CODA understands that privacy is important in its dealings.
-CODA is subject to the National Privacy Principles (‘NPPs’) that are contained in the Privacy Act 1988 (‘Privacy Act’) which governs how CODA handles personal information.
+CODA complies with the Australian Privacy Principles (APPs) under the Privacy Act 1988 (Cth), as amended, which governs how personal information is collected, used, disclosed and managed.

 (b) The CEO has the overall responsibility for the effectiveness of this privacy policy and ensuring compliance.